knewplay/book-programming-essential/toolset/tools.md

 8. Stay Informed: Regularly participate in team meetings or discussions related to the project.
 Being proactive ensures you're aligned with the team's goals.

 By cultivating these habits, you're not just being a good team player but also contributing to a healthy, productive, and friendly coding environment.

-If you are doing everything correctly, you will never need to revert back to some previous commit that you've made.
-Ideally, when you are experimenting, you should be creating new branches for every new feature you want to add to the project.
-However, in ever you do have to revert back to some previous version of your code, then

 # Search Engine